afhaque/MeanMapAppV2.0/TutorialMaterial/PartII/tutorialpartii.md

 ![16-FinalHTML5Verified][26]

+Good luck with your own map making adventures!
+If you come up with something cool, definitely post about it in the comments.

+We'd love to hear about it!

 ## BONUS: "But just how accurate is this Mongo $near thing...?"

 Well.
 It turns out *pretty* damn accurate is the answer.
 While writing this tutorial, I'd stumbled into a few articles that anecdotally estimated that the `$near` function was good enough at discriminating distances within 5 miles -- so I decided to test and see for myself.
 I ran a few experiments with coordinates a known distance away from each other, and looked for the minimum distance I could use to discriminate locations.

 For small distances (where Euclidean "flat" geometry takes hold), Mongo distance queries were right on the money -- consistently able to discriminate distances within 1 mile of the actual distance.

 ![17-LocalDistances][27]

 For larger distances (where more complex "spherical" geometries become relevant), the MongoDB distance queries were off by about ~10 miles.
-Not as good, but not shabby at all -- especially, considering there exist multiple methods for calculating spherical distances. .
+Not as good, but not shabby at all -- especially, considering there exist multiple methods for calculating spherical distances.

 ![18-GlobalDistances][28]

-All in all, this presents even more reason to play around with the Geospatial tools in MongoDB.
+All in all, this presents even more reason to play around with the Geospatial tools in MongoDB -- so go forth with confidence young cartographers!

-Good luck with your own map making adventures!
-If you come up with something cool, definitely post about it in the comments.

-We'd love to hear about it!

  [1]: https://scotch.io/tutorials/making-mean-apps-with-google-maps-part-i
  [2]: https://mean-google-maps.herokuapp.com/